Tickford: 1955–1981: Aston Martin Lagonda

-Subsequent uses of the same brand name
+Subsequent brand name use

 1981–1990: CH Industrials

 In 1981 Aston Martin created an engineering service subsidiary and chose the name 'Aston Martin Tickford'.
 With the changing fortunes of Aston Martin, the company moved into a purpose-built facility in Milton Keynes under the separate ownership of CH Industrials plc and despite carrying out a lot of unseen, "back-room" engineering projects for major manufacturers, gained most publicity from adding engineering and tuning to its coachbuilder roots allowing it to develop special products like the 140 mph, turbocharged Tickford Capri for Ford.
 After the Capri, Tickford worked with among others, MG to create the Maestro Turbo and Ford to create the road-going Sierra Cosworth RS500 and the homologated version of the RS200.
 These vehicles were made in a factory set up near Coventry and a railway division was set up in Nuneaton to design interiors for underground and mainline train carriages.

 The roof of the Jaguar XJS cabriolet was also designed by Tickford.
 These cars were originally converted by Tickford themselves, but it was so successful that Jaguar set up a convertible production line to cope with demand.